EvanLosh/dictionary-random-word-app/README.md

 # dictionary-random-word-app
-Show a word of the day, a random word, and saved words from Free Dictionary's API
+Click a button to show a random word with its definitions, synonyms, and antonyms from Free Dictionary's API, and keep a history of the words that have been shown.

+Wireframe link:

+Trello link:

 Example url for getting a word https://api.dictionaryapi.dev/api/v2/entries/en/<word>